EVENT OVERVIEW

 Building a Culture of Consent 🤝

 At Future Forest, we strive to create a festival space that feels like a healthy alternative to the everyday world.
-We also recognize that harmful norms in wider society- such as the objectification, sexualization, and abuse of bodies, especially feminine bodies, cannot always be left at the gate.
+We also recognize that harmful norms in wider society- such as the objectification, sexualization, and abuse of bodies, especially feminine bodies, can still occur regardless of the venue.

 That’s why we are committed to doing everything possible to ensure that people of all genders, shapes, and sizes feel safe and respected.